greenboxal/doggohub/doc/ci/git_submodules.md

-# Using Git submodules with GitLab CI
+# Using Git submodules with DoggoHub CI

 > **Notes:**
-- GitLab 8.12 introduced a new [CI build permissions model][newperms] and you are encouraged to upgrade your GitLab instance if you haven't done already.
+- DoggoHub 8.12 introduced a new [CI build permissions model][newperms] and you are encouraged to upgrade your DoggoHub instance if you haven't done already.
-  If you are **not** using GitLab 8.12 or higher, you would need to work your way around submodules in order to access the sources of e.g., `gitlab.com/group/project` with the use of [SSH keys](ssh_keys/README.md).
+  If you are **not** using DoggoHub 8.12 or higher, you would need to work your way around submodules in order to access the sources of e.g., `doggohub.com/group/project` with the use of [SSH keys](ssh_keys/README.md).
-- With GitLab 8.12 onward, your permissions are used to evaluate what a CI build can access.
+- With DoggoHub 8.12 onward, your permissions are used to evaluate what a CI build can access.
 More information about how this system works can be found in the [Build permissions model](../user/permissions.md#builds-permissions).
-- The HTTP(S) Git protocol [must be enabled][gitpro] in your GitLab instance.
+- The HTTP(S) Git protocol [must be enabled][gitpro] in your DoggoHub instance.

 ## Configuring the `.gitmodules` file